 Finding out things like the age of the HVAC system and the roof can give you a good idea on how much time you’ll have before you have to begin investing more into the home.
 You may not be interested in buying a home for $150,000 and then having to spend an additional $50,000 in home repairs and replacements within the first year.

-For instance, according to The Balance, new roofs have a life expectancy of anywhere between 15 and 50 years, depending on the material they are made from.
-If you find out that the seller has put a new metal roof on the home within the last year, you may be looking at decades before you have to worry about replacing it.
-Many states require the seller to provide the age of the home’s components at the time of listing, but even if your state doesn’t, this is the kind of information you will still want to find out.
+According to The Balance, new roofs have a life expectancy between 15 and 50 years.
+The materials used on the roof are the timeline variables.
+Buying a home with a new metal roof, means you may be looking at decades before you have to think about replacing it.
+Many states demand the seller provide the age of the home’s components at the time of listing.
+If your state doesn’t, this is the kind of information you will still want to find out.

 Are there any other additional costs with this home?

-Paying a mortgage consisting of principal and interest isn’t the only thing you have to consider when figuring out if the home you like fits within your budget.
-You’ll also need to factor in homeowners’ insurance, any potential HOA fees and the monthly utility bills attached to the home.
+Paying a mortgage isn’t the only thing you have to consider when buying a home that fits within your budget.
+Understanding the potential hidden expenses is very beneficial.
+You’ll need to factor in homeowners’ insurance, any potential HOA fees and the monthly utility bills attached to the home.
 Remember, there is much more to affording a home than a monthly mortgage payment, so you’ll need to be sure that there’s room in your personal budget for every dollar that goes out.

 How long has the home been on the market?